University of Prince Edward Island: Campus

 UPEI's campus, located at the corner of Belvedere and University Avenues in Charlottetown, Prince Edward Island's capital city, is built on 134 acres (54 hectares) of land.
 The Confederation Trail runs alongside its eastern boundary.

 Original SDU buildings in the central quadrangle have been renovated to retain integrity of their exterior aesthetic design while meeting modern standards.
 Main Building, built in 1854, and Dalton Hall, built between 1917 and 1919, are on the registry of Historic Places of Canada.

 The War Memorial Hall (more generally known as Memorial Hall) is a landmark building on the campus of UPEI.
 Built as a men's residence building in 1946, Memorial Hall honours alumni who had enlisted and died in the First World War, and in the Second World War.

 Over the past three decades, UPEI has experienced significant growth with many new buildings integrated into the campus, including Central Utility Building (1973), Duffy Science Centre (1967), Blanchard Hall (1973), Bernardine Hall (1968), Robertson Library (1975), Atlantic Veterinary College (1986), Chi-Wan Young Sports Centre (1990), Wanda Wyatt Dining Hall (1990), Food Technology Centre, K.C.
 Irving Chemistry Centre (1997), W.A.
 Murphy Student Centre (2002), MacLauchlan Arena (2004), Bill and Denise Andrew Hall residence facility (2006), expansions to the Atlantic Veterinary College (2007 and 2009), Regis and Joan Duffy Research Centre (2007), a research and development laboratory which is home to the National Research Council of Canada, Agriculture and Agri-Food Canada, and other partners, and Don and Marion McDougall Hall (2008).
 The most recent addition is the Health Sciences Building, home to the School of Nursing and Applied Human Sciences programs.

 In October 2004, the UPEI administration undertook an official campus plan to improve the aesthetics of modern buildings constructed since the amalgamation which do not enhance the original SDU design, and to take overall campus aesthetics into account for future developments on and adjacent to the campus.

 Organization

-The current President is Dr. Gregory Keefe, who was installed December 13, 2021.
-The current chancellor is Catherine Callbeck, who was installed on September 29, 2018.
+The current president and vice-chancellor is Dr. Wendy Rodgers, who began her appointment on June 1, 2024.
+The current chancellor is the Honourable Diane Griffin, who was installed on April 5, 2024.